 Priorities can be used to document all the little tasks you have to do/have done during a busy work week.
 If you are feeling slightly worried that you may forget everything that you need to do or just want to document everything you accomplished during the week- use Priorities!

-You can list your priorities day by day to make sure you are focusing on only one task per day.
-"Do less and obsess" is a saying we are fond of around here.
+You can list your priorities day-by-day to make sure you are focusing on only one task per day.
+"Do less, then obsess" is a saying we are fond of around here.
 The alternative is seeing a big list, not knowing what to focus on, and then feeling overwhelmed.
 Organizing your priorities by day is a great way to avoid decision fatigue.